sriramss/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

     - The odd numbered CEC handles the CMM serial console for chassis 1, 3, 5, 7 on TCP port numbers 50000-50003 respectively.
     - If using this script snippet to connect to the CMM console type `exit` to get back to the CMM login prompt and enter ctrl-c to close the console connection.

 11. Repeat this procedure for the other CEC in the cabinet.

+    - HPE Cray EX3000 and EX4000 systems each have a two CECs per cabinet.
-HPE Cray EX2000 cabinets (Hill) have a single CEC.
+    - HPE Cray EX2000 systems have a single CEC per cabinet.